dcunkefer223/Scrummage/README.md

 ## Contributors

-We welcome any questions, concerns, contributions - please open an issue.
+We welcome any questions, concerns, contributions - please open an issue or submit a pull request.